-Well, initially it helps the company to get 100+ million dollars in funding, for buying a 94-year-old razor blade factory.
+Well, initially it helped the company get 100+ million dollars in funding and eventually buy a 94-year-old razor blade factory.
 This way they could produce their own blades, taking on shaving heavyweights, Gillette And Schick.

 The cherry on the pie is that they’re publishing their own magazine– Five O’ Clock.
 Love it!

 Can I tell you a secret?
-This referral was one of the reasons we decided to start Viral Loops.
+This referral marketing program was one of the reasons we decided to start Viral Loops.

 I think the answer here is simplicity.
-Even a child that was capable of reading could easily be part of their referral.
+Even a child that was capable of reading could easily be part of their referral marketing campaign.

-The website of the campaign was something really simple, yet catchy and effective; just 2-page microsite.
+The website of the campaign was something really simple, yet catchy and effective; just a 2-page microsite.

-1. When people landed to harrys.com, they were asked to give their email in order to participate in the campaign.
+1. When people landed at harrys.com, they were asked to give their email in order to participate in the campaign.

 The big bold image made pretty clear to people what Harry’s is all about in the first 5 seconds.